starkfire/squeezenet-cascade/README.md

 ## Usage

+**NOTE:** `main.py` only currently supports Haar Cascade.
+SqueezeNet support will be provided in future releases.

 ### Live Mode

 The default behavior of `main.py` is to run in **live mode**.
 In this case, the classifier will test each frame that passes through the camera.